 When the severe pain doesn’t subside, it’s a clue that you may have experienced a ruptured tendon.
 You need immediate medical care.
 If the tear is bad enough, you won’t be able to walk on that foot.
 Your podiatrist determines whether you need Achilles tendon surgery.
 An alternative plan is a long-term treatment protocol to repair the Achilles tendon.

-Dr. Petkov, as the best-in-class Achilles tendon specialist in NJ, takes a full medical history before beginning any treatment.
+Dr. Petkov takes a full medical history before beginning any treatment.
 This includes finding out how long your ankle pain has bothered you.
 Then he examines your leg, ankle, and foot.
-Armed with the knowledge of your general health, your lifestyle, and the level of damage to your Achilles tendon, Dr. Petkov makes a recommendation about the best Achilles tendon treatment for your specific needs.
+Armed with the knowledge of your general health, your lifestyle, and the level of damage to your Achilles tendon, Dr. Petkov makes a recommendation about the best treatment for your specific needs.

 While Achilles tendon rupture surgery is an option, it’s rarely the first choice.
 Your podiatrist may recommend immobilization instead.
 Placing your ankle and lower leg in a cast, walking boot, brace, or splint gives the tendon a chance to heal.
 This treatment can be as successful as tendon surgery.
 Without surgery, there is the risk of rupturing the tendon in the future.
 Immobilization is recommended if you’re older and live a more sedentary lifestyle.

-Your Achilles tendon doctor in Clifton, NJ chooses between two surgical options.
+Your doctor chooses between two surgical options.
 While both reattach the two broken pieces of the tendon, the approach is different.
-Depending on the severity of the tear, Dr. Petkov may suggest one of these types of Achilles tendon surgery:
+Depending on the severity of the tear, Dr. Petkov may suggest one of these types of surgery:

 Follow the post-surgical physical therapy instructions that may include: